 University of Michigan's Institute for Healthcare Policy and Innovation Corona Virus Curve

 Centers for Disease Control and Prevention

-Although the virus remains aggressive and persistent—on June 4, 2020, Michigan reported 58,241 confirmed cases and 5,595 deaths—the strain on our health care system has begun to relent, even as the States testing capacity has increased.
-The State is now in the process of gradually resuming in-person work and activities.
-In doing so, the State directs us to move with care, patience, and vigilance, recognizing the grave harm that this virus continues to inflict on our State and how quickly our progress in suppressing it can be undone.
-As COVID-19 numbers decline, continued measures of economic reengagement will be implemented as long as it is safe to do so.
+As in-person work and activities resumes, the State has directed us to move with care, patience, and vigilance, recognizing the grave harm that this virus continues to inflict on our State and how quickly our progress in suppressing it can be undone.
+As long as it is safe to do so, continued measures of economic reengagement will be implemented.

 Visit the Wayne County Webpage for additional COVID-19 information including the Wayne County COVID-19 Dashboard that shows the breakdown of cases throughout Wayne County.